Rory Patrick, Counselor, 10th/12th grades, email@example.com ext. 114

-The Counseling Department works to build a positive and safe environment for all DLSNC students.
+The Counseling Department collaborates with students, faculty, and administration to build a positive and safe environment for all DLSNC students.
 We coordinate a Substance Abuse Awareness and Prevention Day for sophomores, as well as annually host Taproot Theater, a professional theatrical company that performs a drama addressing cyber safety concerns.
+We also actively support school-wide endeavors such as our DLSNC Advisory Program and the student-led Agape Day, which strive to increase a sense of inclusive community for our students and increase our school community's understanding of equity and social justice issues.

 Resources for Families